JackBPainter/PokerHands/README.md

-This application lets you find prbability of held cards pre-flop in texas-hold-em-up Poker.
+This application will evaluate and rank cards held pre-flop in texas-hold-em-up Poker.

 ## Future Additions
 - Post flop probability